-- Live: You can share a real-time video stream with the other party while having a conversation. - Recorded: You can share a pre-recorded video clip with the other party while having a conversation.
-(Note that H.263 video format in 176x144 size is supported) - 4.
-If the other party accepts the Video Share invitation, the Video Share session will begin.
-(After accepting, it may take several seconds before actual Video Share starts) During the Video Share, you can do the following via the [Options].
+- Live: Share a real-time video stream with the other party. - Recorded: Share a pre-recorded video clip with the other party (Note that H.263 & Mpeg4 video formats in 176x144 size is supported). - If the other party accepts the Video Share invitation, the Video Share session will begin (After accepting, it may take several seconds before the actual Video Share starts).

+During a Video Share call, you can do the following by touching the icons below: